ITFDJ/itfdj.github.io/README.md

 ## License

-All photos under this site is copyrighted.
+All photos under this site are copyrighted.